TheCaduceus/Multi-Cloud-Transfer-Tool/README.md

 <h4><b>6.Choose the method trough which you want to transfer your data, refer to "<a href="#modes-of-transfer">🚅Modes of Transfer</a>" below to learn about all of them.</b></h4>
 <h4><b>7.Finally, run the code by pressing play button to initiate transfer.</b></h4>
 <h2><b>🪀Using Service Accounts</b></h4>
-<h4><b>Service accounts are just like normal Google Account and thus have same upload or download limits as Google Account which is 750GB upload and 10TB download per 24hrs.
-They are used to act on behalf of a Google Account and hence we can use them to prevent hitting Google Drive transfer limits by creating them in a bulk amount.</b></h4>
+<h4><b>Service accounts are just like normal Google account and thus have same upload or download limits as Google account which is 750GB upload and 10TB download per 24hrs.
+They are used to act on behalf of a Google account and hence we can use them to prevent hitting Google Drive transfer limits by creating them in a bulk amount.</b></h4>
   <h4><b>1.Don't have service accounts?<a href="https://github.com/TheCaduceus/CloneBot_V2#-making-service-accounts" alt="Creating SA"> create here</a></b></h4>
   <h4><b>2.After creating, make the zip of <code>accounts</code> folder which have 100 or more json files and keep its name as <code>accounts.zip</code>.</b></h4>
   <h4><b>3.Now comeback to Colab screen and select saving options for service accounts to use them without uploading zip file again next time.</b></h4>